-Designed around three pillars, Forum, Fair and Fest, and based physically in Brussels, at Gare Maritime and at the Mont des Arts, and equally online, the Festival of the New European Bauhaus was built with the NEB community to showcase, celebrate, and develop the movement.
+Designed around three pillars, Forum, Fair and Fest, and based physically in Brussels, at Gare Maritime and at the Mont des Arts, and equally online, the was built with the NEB community to showcase, celebrate, and develop the movement.

 Next to the rich programme in Brussels, the Festival is also spreading throughout Europe, with more than 200 co-created side events independently organised by partners.
 President Ursula von der Leyen is officially opening the Festival in Rome today at 13.00 CET at the MAXXI National Museum of 21st Century Arts, with a live connection to Brussels.

 The Forum is a conference that spans three days of participatory formats, from round table discussions to TED-style talks.
 President Ursula von der Leyen, Commissioners Johannes Hahn, Mariya Gabriel, Elisa Ferreira and Kadri Simson will frame the discussions from the European perspective.
 Speakers will be of world renown and include prominent architects such as Francis Kéré, Shigeru Ban, Rem Koolhaas, and Stefano Boeri, art world figures such as Gerfried Stocker (Ars Electronica), sound artist Emeka Ogboh, President of the MAXXI Foundation Giovanna Melandri, writer and activist Hilda Nakabuye, and scientists like Hans Joachim Schellnhuber, Stefano Mancuso, and Carlos Moreno (15 min city).
 Several leading national politicians will be attending, such as Elke van den Brandt (Minister for Mobility of the Brussels Capital Region), the Mayor of Brussels Philippe Close and of Prague Zdeněk Hřib.